(click to enlarge)

 |M6||This example is still sealed in it's original box.
 The cardboard box is sealed inside a heavy plastic wrapper.
 The wrapped bayonets were packed 50 to a carton.

-These must be repacked items, because I have observed bayonets produced by both Milpar and Imperial in these packages.
+Although deliveries of new M6 bayonets continued into 1969, these may be repacked items, because I have observed bayonets produced by both Milpar and Imperial in these packages.

 |n/a||n/a||n/a||Wrapper: "1005-722-3097" over "Bayonet-Knife, M-6" over "1 Ea." over "DAAF 03-67-C-0069" over "A-" over "10/68"|